jaudoux/benchct/README.md

 - VCF

-If you can not find a `type` that matches your file you can either, create your own (see `man CracTools::BenchCT::Analyzer`) or convert your file in a standard format.
+If you can not find a `type` that matches your file you can either, create your own (see `man CracTools::BenchCT::Analyzer`) or convert your file in a format already supported.

 Authors
 =======